You are on our United Kingdom site

 Described as phase one of the Plan to Make Work Pay, the Employment Rights Bill was published on 10 October 2024.
 To read an overview of our take of it in its original form, please see our article here.

-Given these developments, the Employment Rights Bill is now expected to pass in Autumn 2025.
-But for many reforms, the Employment Rights Bill simply provides the framework, with much of the detail still to be fleshed out by secondary legislation, codes of practice and guidance.
+Once the Employment Rights Bill passes and becomes law, for many reforms it simply provides the framework, with much of the detail still to be fleshed out by secondary legislation, codes of practice and guidance.
+In fact, the Government has recently announced that there will be 26 consultations published after the Employment Rights Bill becomes law.

 Other employment reforms beyond the Employment Rights Bill